aidalinfo/ppf-vue/packages/docs/src/configuration/component-props.md

 ### predictionInterval

 The `predictionInterval` option defines the interval in milliseconds between link proximity checks.
-A value of `0` (default) means the check is tied to mouse movement events.
+A value of `0` (default) means the check only happens when the mouse moves (reactive to mouse movement events).

 ```vue
 <ProximityPrefetch :prediction-interval="100">